georgeded/group-2-assignment-1-password-security-analyzer/README.md

 Placeholder for screenshot

 **Coverage Improvement Explanation:**
-This test significantly expands the coverage for the `password_entropy()` function.
-Initialy there was no test for this function, so its initial coverage was 0%.
-This version includes all edge cases such as:
+This test ensures the `password_entropy()` function is thoroughly evaluated by testing a wide range of inputs.
+It validates the function's ability to calculate entropy for:
 - Empty passwords
 - Single-character passwords
-- Repeated characters
+- Passwords with repeated characters
-- Passwords with only uppercase, lowercase, digits, or special characters
+- Passwords containing only uppercase, lowercase, digits, or special characters
-- Mixed passwords
+- Mixed passwords with a combination of all character types

-These test cases activate all logical branches in the function and ensure correct behavior for different password types.
+By covering all logical branches, this test guarantees the function accurately calculates entropy for diverse password scenarios.

 **Coverage improvement:** 0% → 96%